Cruciate disease in dogs and cats

 Rehabilitation can include a variety of approaches, such as:

-- Joint mobilisation – manually manipulating the affected joint back and forth in order to restore movement.
+- Joint mobilisation – manually manipulating the affected joint back and forth to restore movement.

 - Cryotherapy – the use of freezing or near-freezing temperatures to control inflammation, often used immediately after surgery.